FIRST Senior Mentor Bios

 Keith Hall has more than twenty years’ experience in the mainframe computer industry.
 He was recruited into FIRST in 2007 by a local FRC team after they discovered he was teaching an after school introduction to robotics class at a nearby high school.
 He is a member of the Midwest Regional Planning Committee, mentors FRC team 2171, and judges at a FLL Qualifying Tournament.
 Hall is attending Purdue Calumet, studying physics and mathematics while working towards a license to teach high school sciences.

-Dana Henry has worked for the United Technologies business unit, Hamilton Sundstrand/Space Systems for 30 years, building various life support systems for NASA and the US Navy, including the EMU (extravehicular mobility unit, the space suit), oxygen generation, life support, cooling and gas management systems for the NASA Space Shuttle, International Space Station and US Navy submarines.
+Dana Henry has worked for the United Technologies business unit, Hamilton Sundstrand/Space Systems for 32 years, building various life support systems for NASA and the US Navy, including the EMU (extravehicular mobility unit, the space suit), oxygen generation, life support, cooling and gas management systems for the NASA Space Shuttle, International Space Station and US Navy submarines.
 In 2002, Henry co-founded Rosie Robotics, FRC 839, and in 2005 co-founded FTC 839 with the late John Burns.
-Since then, Henry has expanded FIRST to all schools in all grade levels in Agawam, MA, founded the Agawam Robotics Education Association, Inc. a 501(c) (3) and currently serves as President.
-He has organized FLL state qualifying tournaments for 4 years and has been a FRC Championship Inspector for 8 years.
-Henry has also presented various training modules at Kick Off in Manchester, NH, on rookie FRC/FTC/FLL team formulation, veteran team sustainability, and how to shape local politics for the support of FIRST.
+Since then, Henry has expanded FIRST to all schools in all grade levels in Agawam, MA, founded the Agawam Robotics Education Association, Inc. a 501(c) (3) and currently serves as President and CEO.
+He has organized FLL state qualifying tournaments for 6 years and has been a FRC Championship Inspector for 9 years.
+Henry is a member of the New England District Operations Committee and an FRC Lead Robot Inspector.
+He has also presented various training modules to teams around New England and at Kick off in Manchester, NH.
+Topics include rookie FRC/FTC/FLL team start up, Mentor training, veteran team sustainability, and how to shape local politics for the support of FIRST.

 Mike Henry has a Master of Science in Space Studies from the University of North Dakota and a Bachelor of Science in Mathematics Education from Baylor University.
 During his 25 years of experience as an educator, Henry has been involved in developing and implementing many space education projects.
 He designed, built, and operated a classroom simulation involving a space flight simulator and a mission control simulator for students in which “space flights” were conducted.
 In addition, for the past nine years he was the faculty advisor for a high school robotics team that designed, built, and operated robots in a competitive event.
 His team was a Regional winner twice during the nine year period.
 In 2008, after 25 years of teaching, Henry received the news that he had non-Hodgkin’s Lymphoma, and he retired from teaching in order to undergo chemotherapy for the cancer.
 He is now been cancer free since April 2009.
 For 2009 and 2010, Mr. Henry worked as a consultant and mentor for the Robert E. Lee High School STEM Academy robotics programs.
 In 2011, FRC Team 457 became active after a two year hiatus, and he is now mentoring that team again.
 Team 457 was a member of the winning alliance at the 2012 Alamo Regional in San Antonio and advanced to the Championship in St. Louis.